Armen8793/ACA-Devops-Bootcamp-Command-A/README.md

 Then is device_info.sh, which is showing some info about our device

-At last for running the whole commands you have to run the "run_all.sh" script
+At last for running the whole commands you have to run the "run_all.sh" script!: